SpikeAI/2022-10-04_polychronies_OBSOLETE/manuscript.md

 M. Diesmann, M. O. Gewaltig, A. Aertsen, Nature402, 529 (1999).

  * [@Bienenstock1995] : from synfire chains to Synfire braids

+ * recent theories of binding by synchrony : Fries 2005 trends cog neuro with spikes arriving at peak susceptibility (top of a cycle) or down, van Rullen, Laura Dugué

 ### cortical songs [@Ikegaya2004]

 * Ikegaya and colleagues worked on spontaneous activity in vitro and in vivo.
 They demonstated that in cortical activity, we can find a repetition of several motifs.
 In PSCs, but also in spike activity.
 These sequences repeat after minutes and have a precise spatio temporal structure with a ms precision.
 They can be specific of a particular layer or colomn, are synchronized with network activity oscillation and can involve several cells.
 They also demonstated that these sequences can form supersequences : the cortical songs.
 It consist of the assemblie of several sequences which repeat in a specific order with a compressed timing.
-*

 *

 * "We find precise repetitions of spontaneous patterns of synaptic inputs in neocortical neurons in vivo and in vitro.
 These patterns repeat after minutes, maintaining millisecond accuracy."
 * Precisely repeating motifs of spontaneous synaptic activity in slices: duration around 1s +/- .5 s.
 Some events in motifs are of similar size but sometimes absent - better described by Bernouilli than SE (and covariance)
 * *in vivo*  spontaneous activity also reveals repeating sequences.
 About 3000 sequences, each involving 3-10 cells out of about 900, and last up to 3 seconds